phoenix-codecrafters/phoenix-codecrafters.github.io/index.md

 The instructions below will guide you through the process of downloading, installing, running, and modifying the application on your local device.

-1. In order to begin using the application you will need to install<a href="https://www.meteor.com/install"> Meteor.</a>
+* First, in order to begin using the application you will need to install<a href="https://www.meteor.com/install"> Meteor.</a>

-2. Next, you will need to clone our repository<a href="https://github.com/phoenix-codecrafters/StudyLink"> StudyLink </a>.
+* Second, you will need to clone our repository<a href="https://github.com/phoenix-codecrafters/StudyLink"> StudyLink </a>.

-3. Using any IDE of your choice (our team used IntelliJ IDEA), in the command prompt you will need to cd into the app directory (within the code-directory file) and install the Meteor library as follows:
+* Third, using any IDE of your choice (our team used IntelliJ IDEA), in the command prompt you will need to cd into the app directory (within the code-directory file) and install the Meteor library as follows:

 ```
 meteor npm install
 ```

-4. Once the libraries are installed, you can run the application by invoking:
+* Fourth, once the libraries are installed, you can run the application by invoking:

 ```
 meteor npm run start
 ```

-5. The first time you run the app, it will create some default users and data.
+* Fifth, the first time you run the app, it will create some default users and data.
 Here is the output:

 ```
  meteor npm run start